pivotal/docs-tap/supply-chain/platform-engineering/how-to/installing-supply-chain/installing-manually.hbs.md

     --namespace tap-install
   ```

-1. Confirm that the required packages are installed and reconciled successfully.
-Run:
+1. Confirm that the required packages are installed and reconciled successfully by running:

   ```console
   kubectl get pkgi -A
   ```

-  Example output
+  Example output:

   ```console
   NAMESPACE     NAME                               PACKAGE NAME                                          PACKAGE VERSION                       DESCRIPTION           AGE